JU-Computer-Club/footprint-monitor/README.md

 - Get rewarded with verifiable Digital Badge based on your program contribution
 - If interest persists, you can keep your engagements with JU Computer Club even after that

-## 🎯 About Technical Associates Program
+## 🎯 About JUCOM Technical Associates Program
 ### Program Details
-JU Computer Club Technical Associates Program is a program that helps students to kickstart to engage in open source developments.
+**JU Computer Club Technical Associates** is a program that helps students to combine the learning experience, teaching engagement, teamwork and mentorship in a single platform.
-It is a 6 months long Open-Source initiative which provides you the best platform to improve your skills and abilities by contributing to vast variety of Open Source Projects.
+It is a 6 months long **technical engagement initiative** which provides you an exclusive platform to work on your skills and abilities, showcase them via speaking opportunities and boost up your profile.
-Here, all the participants would get an exquisite opportunity to interact with the mentors and the Organizing Team.